jmwestenberg/jmwestenberg/README.md

 Hi there 👋
 I'm Joe, a PhD student in Economics at IU-Bloomington.
-My research interests are in Political Economy and Environmental Economics.
+My research interests are in Political Economy and Industrial Organization.

 📫 How to reach me: